david-andrew/dewy-lang/mdbook/src/object-types.md

-# Object Types
+# Object and Class Types

 ## TODO

-Object types are basically just blocks of code bound to a variable
+Object types are basically just containers containing assigments of variables and functions

 ```
-my_obj = {
+my_obj = [
     a = 'apple'
     b = 'banana'
     c = 'cat'
-}
+]
 ```

 You can access the members of the object using the `.` accessor